mindymallory/PriceAnalysis/13-EthanolMarketsand.Rmd

 ## Exercises

-In this chapter's exercises you compute the optimal hedge ratio for using corn contracts to hedge DDG sales.
+The exercises for this chapter have you compute the optimal hedge ratio for using corn contracts to hedge DDG sales.
 Skills learned include:

 + How to compute an optimal hedge ratio given price data.